-Richard Vague: I was stunned at how rapidly the City got around the Amazon bid when really we were going after a branch office of Amazon.
-The idea of two headquarters is fictional; companies don't have two headquarters, much less three, and the value of getting a branch office or regional office of a company headquartered elsewhere is not a fraction as important as having the headquarters of a vibrant company.
-The companies created here are the ones we want to pay most attention to.
+Richard Vague: I was stunned at how rapidly the City got behind giving huge financial incentives in the Amazon bid when really all we were going after was a branch office of Amazon.
+The idea of two headquarters is fictional; companies don't have two headquarters, much less three, and the value of getting a branch office or regional office of a company headquartered elsewhere is not a fraction as important as having the headquarters of a company.
+The companies created here are the ones to which we want to pay most attention.
 Our effort ought to be to support indigenous firms.
-But, we put a billion or two together for Amazon in a heartbeat, not \$5 or 10 million together for the fields in which we lead the planet earth.
+But, we put a billion or two together for Amazon in a heartbeat, but we can't put \$5 or 10 million in public funding together to support companies in the genetic engineering field in which we lead the globe.